Delta posts $5.38 billion 3Q loss as pandemic hammers travel

 “It’s slow, but it’s steady — week by week, they are coming back,” Bastian said of passengers.

-The number of people screened at U.S. airports is down more than 65% this month, compared with last October.
-Still, that’s better than the 68% decline in September and the 71% drop in August.
+The number of people screened at U.S. airports is down more than 65% this month, compared with last October, but that’s better than the 68% decline in September and the 71% drop in August.

+Most of those are low-fare leisure travelers.
+Delta depends heavily on business travel, which is still down 85% from a year ago, Bastian said.
+Even there, however, the CEO was upbeat, saying that 90% of Delta’s corporate customers have put some employees back in the air — just not many of them.
+He said a widely available vaccine and more rapid COVID testing are needed before corporate travel recovers.

-Still, the loss comes on top of a previous loss of nearly $5.7 billion in the second quarter, when the pandemic brought air travel to a near standstill.
+Delta’s loss compared with a year-ago profit of $1.5 billion and nearly matched the loss of $5.7 billion in the second quarter, when the pandemic brought air travel to a near standstill.
 Since then, Delta has concentrated on hoarding cash — it raised $9 billion by mortgaging its frequent-flyer program — and cutting costs.

 Delta reduced its cash-burn rate to $18.4 million a day in September from $26.1 million in July and August, and Bastian predicted it could reach break-even cash flow by spring.
 Investors are watching cash as a gauge for how long carriers can last in the industry’s current depressed state.